 For a complete description of all the risks for the Sub-Fund that the Company is aware of, please refer to the Section 4.
 "Risk considerations" in the general part of the Prospectus.

-Pre-contractual disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of SFDR and Article 6, first paragraph, of Regulation (EU) 2020/852 means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.
+Pre-contractual disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of SFDR and Article 6, first paragraph, of Regulation (EU) 2020/852

 Product name: SKAGEN m2 Lux Legal entity identifier: 5493001OPG6JSLI45437